podium-lib/client/README.md

 An options object containing configuration.
 The following values can be provided:

+ * `retries` - {Number} - How many times the client should retry to settle a version number conflict before terminating.
+Default: 4
  * `timeout` - {Number} - Default value, in milliseconds, for how long a request should wait before connection is terminated.
 Default: 1000
  * `maxAge` - {Number} - Default value, in milliseconds, for how long manifests should be cached.
 Default: Infinity
  * `agent` - {HTTPAgent} - Default HTTP Agent used for all requests.